BS-Laboratory/SIRE506/README.md

 10. Can describe the objectives of common study designs used in genetic studies, namely GSEA, RNASeq, ChipSeq, Methylation, GWAS/WGS, eQTL.
     -	Can perform quality control check of high-throughput SNP genotyping and create a report
     -	Can perform GWAS and write a report on the results.
-11. Can perform population stratification analysis using Eigenstrat and PCA, and can adjust for population substruction in genetic association analysis
-12. Can explain the objectives of mendelian randomization and meta-analysis are used in genetic studies
-13. Can perform GSEA and pathway analysis
+11. Can perform GSEA and pathway analysis
-14. Can prioritize variants for report according to ACMG recommendation
+12. Can prioritize variants for report according to ACMG recommendation
-15. Can explain how the finding from genetic studies are used in precision medicine and public health settings
+13. Can explain how the finding from genetic studies are used in precision medicine and public health settings

 ## Scoring